awslabs/containers-cost-allocation-dashboard/SECURITY.md

 # Security

+## Reporting Security Issues

+We take all security reports seriously.
+When we receive such reports, we will investigate and subsequently address any potential vulnerabilities as quickly as possible.
+If you discover a potential security issue in this project, please notify AWS/Amazon Security via our vulnerability reporting page or directly via email to AWS Security.
+Please do not create a public GitHub issue in this project.

 ## Enabling Encryption In-Transit Between the Data Collection Pod and Kubecost Pod

 By default, the Kubecost `cost-analyzer-frontend` service uses HTTP service to serve the UI/API endpoints, over TCP port 9090.